 - Arriving by subway – take the L4 line and get off at Alfons X. From there, you’ll need to walk roughly 25 minutes uphill (there are stairs but believe me, it is a HIKE).

 - Arrive by bus – take Bus 22 to the final stop (Pl .
 Mitja Lluna).
 From there, you’ll need to hike about 10 minutes uphill.

 DINNER, DRINKS, AND DANCING

-After dinner, the local move would be to go for drinks, and later on go out dancing.
-Barcelona is world renowned for having some of the flat-out best nightlife in Europe!
+After dinner, the local move would be to go for drinks and, later on, go out dancing.
+Barcelona is world-renowned for having some of the flat-out best nightlife in Europe.
 The Spanish know how to party.
-Depending on how your night goes you may not get home till the sun is coming up!
-However, there’s no harm in heading home to sleep after a couple of cocktails in if that’s more your pace.
-After all, you’ve got another busy day exploring Barcelona!
+Depending on how your night goes, you may not get home till the sun is coming up.

 START YOUR DAY THE GAUDÍ WAY AT PARK GÜELL

 I strongly advise purchasing your tickets online at Park Güell’s official website.
 The entrance is only €8.50.
-The park is easily accessible by all means of public transportation and taxis, as explained here.
+Plus, the park is easily accessible by all means of public transportation and taxis, as explained here.

 - October 25th to March 28th, from 8:30 to 18:15 (last entry until 17:30)

 - March 29th to May 3rd, from 8:00 to 20:00 (last entry until 19:30)

 - May 4th to September 6th, from 8:00 to 21:30 (last entry until 21:00)